haskellfoundation/error-message-index/message-index/messages/GHC-58481/index.md

 There may be many different reasons why error 58481 was given, ranging from an incorrect syntax that needs additional Haskell Language Extensions, to a expression mistakenly put in the same line as other.

-Below are example of code that generates this error.
+Below are some examples of code that generate this generic parsing error.
 Please be encouraged to report more or contribute via [error-messages github](https://github.com/haskell/error-messages).